Configuration

 Packages

-The package is described using the configuration file partcad.yaml placed in the package folder.
-Besides the list of imported dependencies, it declares parts and assemblies.
+The package is defined using the configuration file partcad.yaml placed in the package folder.
+Besides the package properties and, optionally, a list of imported dependencies, partcad.yaml declares parts and assemblies contained in this package.

 desc: <(optional) description>